Strong Hamel functions and symmetries

-In the specific case where the spray is flat, we show that any Hamel function is a strong Hamel function, as we prove next. \begin{lem} Consider $G$ the flat spray. \begin{itemize} \item[i)] A $1$-homogeneous function $f\in C^\infty(T_0M)$ is a Hamel function for the spray $G$ if and only if $d_Jf$ is a $d_h$-exact $1$-form. \item[ii)] Any Hamel function is a strong Hamel function. \end{itemize} \end{lem} \begin{proof} i) From Lemma \ref{djdhf}, we have that the $1$-homogeneous function $f$ is a Hamel function for the spray $G$ if and only if $d_hd_Jf=0$, which means that the $1$-form $d_Jf$ is $d_h$-closed.
-Since $2R=[h,h]=0$, then using a Poincar\'e-type lemma for the derivation $d_h$ we have that $d_Jf$ is $d_h$-closed if and only if it is $d_h$-exact, meaning that there exists a $0$-homogeneous function $f'$ such that $d_Jf=d_hf'$ and hence $d_hd_Jf=d_h^2f'=d_Rf'=0$.
+In the next lemma, for the particular case when the spray is flat, we prove that Hamel functions are locally a strong Hamel function. \begin{lem} Consider the flat spray $G$. \begin{itemize} \item[i)] A $1$-homogeneous function $f\in C^\infty(T_0M)$ is a Hamel function for the spray $G$ if and only if the semi-basic $1$-form $d_Jf$ is locally a $d_h$-exact $1$-form. \item[ii)] Locally, any Hamel function is a strong Hamel function. \end{itemize} \end{lem} \begin{proof} i) From Lemma \ref{djdhf}, we have that the $1$-homogeneous function $f$ is a Hamel function for the spray $G$ if and only if $d_hd_Jf=0$, which means that the $1$-form $d_Jf$ is $d_h$-closed.
+Since $2R=[h,h]=0$, then using a Poincar\'e-type lemma (\cite[Theorem 3.2]{Stone73}) for the derivation $d_h$ we have that $d_Jf$ is $d_h$-closed if and only if it is locally $d_h$-exact, meaning that there exists a locally defined function $f'$ such that $d_Jf=d_hf'$.

-ii) For the flat spray $G$ and the Hamel function $f$, there exists a $0$-homogeneous function $f'$ such that $d_Jf=d_hf'.$ Since $i_Gd_Jf=i_Gd_hf'$ implies $f=G(f')$, it follows that the function $f$ is a strong Hamel function. \end{proof}
+ii) For the flat spray $G$ and the Hamel function $f$, there exists a locally defined function $f'$ such that $d_Jf=d_hf'$.
+Since $i_Gd_Jf=i_Gd_hf'$ implies $f=G(f')$, it follows that the function $f$ is locally a strong Hamel function. \end{proof}